marko-js/marko/packages/marko/docs/compiler.md

     code = virtualSources.get(this.resource);
     virtualSources.delete(this.resource);
   } else {
-    // The default behavior is to compile the template in dom mode { code, map } = markoCompiler.compileSync(source, this.resourcePath, {
+    // The default behavior is to compile the template in dom output mode { code, map } = markoCompiler.compileSync(source, this.resourcePath, {
-      mode: "dom",
+      output: "dom",
       resolveVirtualDependency
     });
   }